dimforge/nalgebra/docs/about.md

 # Contributors

 The list of constributors can be found [there](https://github.com/sebcrozet/nalgebra/graphs/contributors).
+Here are additional contributors, including Patrons:

+* Kyle Gretchev
+* Jeb Brooks
+* camille viot
+* Kasper Møller Andersen
+* Mark Stacey

 If your name should be on this list but isn't because your constribution is not code-related please send an [email](mailto:developer@crozet.re) or open an issue on [GitHub](https://github.com/sebcrozet/ncollide/issues).
 You will be listed above this paragraph.

+**Thanks** to all of you for your support!

 # Image credits
 Some images were downloaded from [flaticon](http://www.flaticon.com).
 Some have